Pttn/rieMiner/README.md

 Threads = 8

 # The prime table used for mining will contain primes up to the given number.
-# Use a bigger one if you have 16 GiB of available RAM or more, as this will reduce the ratio between the n-tuple and (n + 1)-tuple counts (but also the 1-tuple find rate).
+# Use a bigger limit if you have 16 GiB of available RAM or more, as this will reduce the ratio between the n-tuple and (n + 1)-tuple counts (but also the 1-tuple find rate).
 # Reduce if you have less than 8 GiB of RAM (or if you want to reduce memory usage).
 # It can go up to 2^64 - 1, but setting this at more than 2^33 will usually be too much and decrease performance.
 Default: 2^31
 PrimeTableLimit = 2147483648